Crypto Gifting Taxes in Canada 2026 – CRA Rules for Donors & Recipients

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Example: You bought 1 BTC for $20,000 (CAD).
-You gift it when BTC is worth $80,000 CAD.
-You have a $60,000 capital gain to report – 50% (or 2/3 if over $250k) is included in your income.
+Let's make it concrete.
+You bought 1 BTC for $20,000 CAD.
+You gift it when BTC is at $80,000 CAD.
+That's a $60,000 capital gain on your hands — 50% included in your income (or 2/3 if you're over the $250k threshold).
+The person you gave it to pays nothing.
+You pay the tax.
+That's the deal.

 Exception: Gifts Between Spouses